 Content marketing is one of the best strategies for building a promoting a brand, but planning and strategizing is hard work.

-After all the initial work of establishing and starting a blog and choosing a broad strategic direction, you’ll need to start coming up with topics and titles to fill your blog writing editorial queue—and fast.
+After all the initial work of establishing and starting a blog and choosing a broad strategic direction, you’ll need to start coming up with topics and titles to fill your blog post writing editorial queue—and fast.

 In this guide, I’m bringing you 101 of them.

 You might be thinking to yourself, why just the titles?
 That doesn’t give you much meat to work with.
-However, titles are especially important to the content creation process for a number of reasons:
+However, blot post titles or blog headlines are especially important to the content creation process for a number of reasons: